human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day1_read_inputs.md

 At the moment the easiest and most effective way to phase human assemblies is with trio information.
 Meaning you sequence a sample, then you also sequence its parents.
 You then look at which parts of the genome the sample inherited from one parent and not the other.
 This is done with kmer DBs.
 In our case with either Meryl (for Verkko) or YAK (for Hifiasm) so let's take a moment to learn about kmer DBs.

 ### Meryl
 [Meryl](https://github.com/marbl/meryl) is a kmer counter that dates back to Celera.
-Meryl creates databases of kmer counts from inputs.
+It creates kmer databases (DBs) but it is also a toolset that you can.
+Meryl is to kmers what BedTools is to genomic regions.

 Here is an example of something you could do with Meryl:
 * You can create a kmer DB from an assembly